 Ensure that all credit-card data is completely destroyed (degauss disks, shred paper) once the data or the medium that the data resides upon is no longer needed for clear business purposes.

-Maintain a Policy That Addresses Information Security
+Maintain a Security Policy That Addresses Information Security

 The Rezgo information security policy is to be reviewed and updated as needed at least annually by Rezgo management.